NemoursResearch/FormantNet/IS2021/README.md

 > CNN3.py 6 1 > CNN3.f6z1.out

-The script may take hours to days to run.
-(In our case, running the script on machines using 24 parallel cores per job, these experiments ran between half a day and 2 days.)
+On a GPU, the script make take a few hours; on a CPU, the script may take several hours to a few days to run.
+(In our case, running the script on CPU machines using 24 parallel cores per job, these experiments ran between half a day and 2 days.)

 ### Input: